High-Modality Multimodal Transformer: Quantifying Modality & Interaction Heterogeneity for High-Modality Representation Learning

-\textbf{4.
-Modality and task-agnostic multimodal representation.} To learn modality and task-agnostic multimodal representations, we use multiple layers of a general-purpose Crossmodal Transformer block~\cite{tsai2019multimodal,lu2019vilbert}.
-Given $2$ unimodal representations $\mathbf{z}_1$ and $\mathbf{z}_2$, a Crossmodal Transformer (CT) block uses crossmodal self-attention by setting the input layer query $Q = \mathbf{z}_1$ and keys and values $K,V = \mathbf{z}_2$ to learn attention from modality $1$ to modality $2$, and a separate block to capture the attention in the opposite direction.
-This step enables one modality's sequence elements to discover correspondences in another.
-A Crossmodal Transformer block using $\mathbf{z}_1$ to attend to $\mathbf{z}_2$ (and vice-versa) results in a final multimodal representation $\mathbf{z}_\textrm{mm} = \left[ \mathbf{z}_{1 \rightarrow 2}, \mathbf{z}_{2 \rightarrow 1} \right] = \left[ \textsc{CT}(\mathbf{z}_1, \mathbf{z}_2), \textsc{CT}(\mathbf{z}_2, \mathbf{z}_1) \right]$.
-For tasks with more than $2$ modalities, a Crossmodal block is applied for each pair of modalities before concatenating all multimodal representations.
-Again, only one copy of a multimodal layer is used on all tasks to learn general representations regardless of the input modalities and task.
+\textit{4.
+Shared crossmodal networks.} To learn multimodal representations, we use a shared Crossmodal Transformer block with parameters $\mathbb{C}$~\citep{tsai2019multimodal,lu2019vilbert}.
+Given $2$ unimodal representations $Z_1$ and $Z_2$ of common shape $d_{LN} \times d_{LS}$ learned from unimodal Perceiver encoders, a Crossmodal Transformer (CT) block uses crossmodal self-attention by setting the input layer query $Q = Z_1$ and keys and values $K,V = Z_2$ to learn attention from $Z_2$ to $Z_1$, and a separate block to capture the attention in the opposite direction.

-\textbf{5.
-Task-specific classifier.} Finally, on top of concatenated and batch-normalized multimodal representations $\mathbf{z}_\textrm{mm}$, we use a linear classification layer per task for task-specific prediction, where individual correspondences within and across modalities are composed to form a final prediction.

-\textbf{6.
-Multitask training.} To enable information sharing across modalities and tasks, we train across a diverse set of datasets in a multitask manner.
-While related work has investigated the effect of various multitask training heuristics in detail~\cite{likhosherstov2022polyvit}, we found that optimizing a simple weighted sum of losses over all tasks was sufficient to obtain strong multitask performance.